History_Timeline_1950s.jpg

 A decade of strategic growth

 Southland pivots to design-build and design-assist, marking an intentional shift in business strategy.
-Fire protection and energy modeling are added to our in-house solutions.
+We add fire protection and energy modeling to our in-house solutions.

 History_Milestone_2001.jpg